 DNS Config

-This webhook reacts on events for the dependency-watchdog-probe Deployment, the prometheus StatefulSet as well as on events for Pods created when the machine-controller-manager reconciles Machines.
+This webhook reacts on events for the dependency-watchdog-probe Deployment, the blackbox-exporter Deployment, as well as on events for Pods created when the machine-controller-manager reconciles Machines.
 All these pods need to be able to resolve the DNS names for shoot clusters.
 It sets the .spec.dnsPolicy=None and .spec.dnsConfig.nameServers to the cluster IP of the coredns Service created in the gardener-extension-provider-local-coredns namespaces so that these pods can resolve the DNS records for shoot clusters (see the Bootstrapping section for more details).

 Machine Controller Manager